AI Video Tutorial Maker for Quick Training Videos

 Select a presenter type, voice model, duration, and visual theme.
 Apply your brand kit so every video uses the correct fonts, colours, and overlays.

-Review generated drafts, tweak scripts, insert quizzes or callouts, and regenerate alternative takes.
+Review generated drafts, tweak scripts, insert quizzes or callouts, and regenerate alternate takes.
 Edits propagate across variants to save time.

 An AI video tutorial is a lesson video generated from text, slides, or screen captures using automated scripting, narration, and scene composition with an AI video generator.
-HeyGen take your source materials, draft a lesson structure, produce voiceovers and captions, and assemble visuals into publishable tutorial videos using advanced video creation techniques without manual filming.
+HeyGen takes your source materials, drafts a lesson structure, produces voiceovers and captions, and assembles visuals into publishable tutorial videos using advanced video creation techniques without manual filming.

-Yes, you can utilise the video editor for further enhancements.
-HeyGen support generating quiz questions and assessment rubrics from lesson content.
+Yes, you can use the video editor for further enhancements.
+HeyGen supports generating quiz questions and assessment rubrics from lesson content.
 These can be embedded in the video flow or exported as LMS-compatible items for tracking and scoring.

 Use the video translator to translate scripts, regenerate voiceovers in target languages, and produce synchronised subtitles.
-HeyGen adjusts timing and lip sync where applicable so localised lessons feel native.
+HeyGen adjusts timing and lip sync where applicable so localised lessons feel natural and native.

 Yes.
 Upload a brand kit with logos, fonts, and colour palettes.
-HeyGen apply these automatically and support templates and locked elements to keep lesson visuals and messaging consistent.
+HeyGen applies these automatically and supports templates and locked elements to keep lesson visuals and messaging consistent.

-Simple micro-lessons render in minutes, whilst longer, multi-scene modules may take longer depending on length and complexity.
-Batch jobs for many lessons run in parallel so large catalogues can be processed efficiently, making it easier to create video content.
+Simple micro-lessons are rendered within minutes, while longer, multi-scene modules may take more time depending on their length and complexity.
+Batch jobs for multiple lessons run in parallel, so large catalogues can be processed efficiently, making it easier to create video content.

 Yes.
-HeyGen produce captioned, versioned, and exportable lessons that meet accessibility and traceability needs.
+HeyGen produces captioned, versioned, and exportable lessons that meet accessibility and traceability needs.
 Use export metadata and completion tracking to support certification and audit requirements.

-You retain ownership of all videos and assets you produce.
-HeyGen use licensed resources and generated outputs are provided for commercial and educational use.
-Ensure any third-party content you upload has appropriate rights for use in your tutorial video maker.
+You retain ownership of all videos and assets you create.
+HeyGen uses licensed resources, and the generated outputs are provided for commercial and educational use.
+Please ensure that any third-party content you upload has the appropriate rights for use in your tutorial video maker.

 Explore more AI-powered tools